rafal-majewski/sveltekit-app-template/README.md

 ### Edit the code

 You can edit the code in the `src` directory.
-The entry point of your application is `src/main.ts`.

 ### Run the application in development mode